ddd-mtl/holochess/README.md

 Prerequiste: [Install holochain](https://github.com/metacurrency/holochain/#installation) on your machine and make sure you do the step to set the $GOPATH.

-To see Holochess in action, the fastest way is to locally run 2 instances of Holochess and your own Bootstrap server.
+To see Holochess in action, the fastest way is to locally run 2 instances of Holochess and your own Bootstrap server:
-So download the latest release from [Holochess Release](https://github.com/ddd-mtl/holochess/releases), unzip it and make 2 copies of the contents into folders called *holochess1* and *holochess2*.
+ - Download the latest release from [Holochess Release](https://github.com/ddd-mtl/holochess/releases)
+ - unzip it and make 2 copies of the contents into folders called *holochess1* and *holochess2*.
 Both folders will have a dna folder and a ui folder in each.

-Firstly run the bootstrap server which will let each instance of Holochess know about its peers.
+Run the bootstrap server which will let each instance of Holochess know about its peers.
 The ```bs```  command is part of the Holochain install.
 If it doesn't work you probably need to set the $GO_PATH variable.
 ```